Seth-Norton/CardGif/README.txt

-Initial commit for my card-sized rasterizer
+# A card-sized rasterizer
+Please see the [wiki](https://github.com/Seth-Norton/CardGif/wiki) for more details.

+Written by Seth Norton